 A progression of events occurs.
-Routinely cutting the nails improperly, down at an angle instead of straight across, is the most common cause of ingrown nails.
+Routinely cutting the nails improperly, down at an angle instead of straight across, is one of the most common cause of ingrown nails.
 Wearing narrow or pointed shoes can apply enough pressure to a normal nail to turn the nail edge downward.
 Once the nail matrix, the tissue where the nail grows from, gets injured in this way, it continues to produce a nail edge that is more vertical than horizontal.
 From this abnormal nail growth, the nail edge apples mild pressure on the skin over a long period of time.
 The skin at the nail edge thickens and becomes hardened.
 You may begin to notice an enlargement of swelling of the skin around the nail edge.
 This can be accompanied by an increase in pain.

 The condition can progress as a result of other factors.
 These factors include: pressure from a tight or pointed shoe, injury such as stubbing a toe, excessive wetness (either from perspiration or application of ointments or creams), or improper cutting of nails.
 If these factors come into play, the possibility increases that the nail edge can then penetrate the skin, just like a knife, and cause an infection.
 The skin at the nail edge becomes reddened and swollen.
 You may notice drainage or pus from the area and the pain becomes intolerable.

 In mild cases, where no infection is present, pain relief can be obtained by applying a standard moisturizing cream to the nail edge and covering with a bandage.
 This softens the hard skin and often provides temporary pain relief.
 In more advanced cases, where redness or obvious infection is present, seek the attention of a doctor.

 How will Dr. Ripepi treat an ingrown toenail?